Inbound Marketing Blogfor Manufacturers and Healthcare Companies

 7. Optimize Your Subscriber List

-You can’t just buy email lists of engineers and buyers, then blast them to death with sales pitches and pat yourself on the back.
+You can’t just buy email lists of engineers and buyers, then blast them to death with sales pitches.
 Emailing people without their permission is slimy.
 The last thing you want is your message to be marked as spam.

 HubSpot, MailChimp, and many other services are available to help you streamline and automate emails for your manufacturing marketing.
 In other words, “We don’t have time” isn’t a valid excuse.

-They also allow you to track and analyze results, which is an important step in any marketing campaign.
+- Track and analyze results.
 Why did one email perform better than another?
 Was it the subject line?
 Content?
-Call to action?

-Now that you're ready to revive your email marketing, maybe it’s time you became a master of social media, too.
-Remember, the well-rounded manufacturer covers several bases with its marketing efforts!
+Now that you're ready to revive your email marketing, don't forget social media.
+The well-rounded manufacturer covers several bases with their marketing efforts!